maxwolf621/AZ/az-104/Test/pictures.md

 There are several versions of this question in the exam.
 The question has two correct answers:
 1. a Desired State Configuration (DSC) extension
-2. Azure Custom Script Extension
+2. a Azure Custom Script (ACS) Extension

 The question can have other incorrect answer options, including the following:
 ✑ the Publish-AzVMDscConfiguration cmdlet
 ✑ Azure Application Insights

-## Auto-Scale of App Service Plan
+## :star: Auto-Scale of App Service Plan

 You have the App Service plan shown in the following exhibit.